ayushn21/AvatarImageView/README.md

 ## Release Notes

 ####1.2.0
-Migrated code to Swift 2.3
+Migrated code to Swift 2.3.
+No further features or patches will be issued for Swift 2.3 after this release.

 ####1.1.1
 Modified `init(frame:)` to be public.